Rothild (daughter of Charles the Bald)

 Rothilde (Latin: Rothildis; 871 – 928/929) was a lady born into the royal family of Western Francia.

-Biography

 Rothilde was a daughter of the King of the Franks, Charles the Bald, son of Louis the Pious.
 Her mother was Charles’ second spouse, Queen Richilde of Provence, sister of King Boso of Provence.

-In ca. 890, Rothilde married Roger, Count of Maine.
+Around 890, Rothilde married Roger, Count of Maine.
 Their eldest child was Hugh I, Count of Maine.
 Their second child was a daughter, Judith, who married Hugh the Great, duke of the Franks and count of Paris.